 The Wye Valley is just a 40 minute drive from Cardiff along the M4, with a car you will be able to drive to all of the places noted above for a great day out from Cardiff.

 If you want to really get to know the history behind these villages, towns and ruins, and they do hold a lot of history, there are day tours from Cardiff to the Wye Valley.
-I recommend these tours which are reasonable in price and offer you a full 8-hour tour from Cardiff!
+I recommend this Wye Valley tour which are reasonable in price and offer you a full 8-hour tour from Cardiff!

 4. Brecon Beacons